 Have you been served with a statutory demand?
 Do you need to serve one on a debtor?

-Get early advice to save time, stress and money – contact debt collection expert, Alana Kalinowski today to set up an appointment.
+Get early advice to save time, stress and money – contact our debt collection team today to set up an appointment.

 Once the Debtor Company has been served with a Statutory Demand, it then has a period of 15 working days to pay the debt or otherwise satisfy the demand (or make a formal dispute to the Court).
 If the debt is not paid, or a formal dispute of the debt lodged with the Court, then an act of insolvency as been established, which then provides the creditor with the ability to file an application in the High Court to wind up the Debtor Company (the District Court does not have the jurisdiction to deal with these applications).